icplayer/icplayer/addons/Limited_Submit/documentation.md

 ## Description

-Limited Submit works in the same way as Submit button but contains possibility to select specific addons with will be work.
+Limited Submit works in the same way as the Submit button but gives the possibility of selecting specific addons to work with it.

 ## Properties